-There comes a time during the Thanksgiving prep, that one must take a few short cuts.
-Between the turkey and the side dishes not to mention getting the house in order, the thought of making a homemade pie dough can make anyone unhinged, let’s face it we’ve all been there.
+There comes a time during the Thanksgiving prep, that one must take a few shortcuts.
+Between the turkey and the side dishes not to mention getting the house in order, the thought of making homemade pie dough can make anyone unhinged, let’s face it we’ve all been there.

 That’s why I love my easy pear tart recipe, it performs like a champ, gives you all the “look” of an impressive dessert without all the fuss.
 It’s simple and elegant and tastes divine!

-All it takes it some store-bought puffed pastry, apple sauce, cinnamon, sugar and 2 ripe pears, and in less than an hour you will have this beautiful little number to present at your Thanksgiving table.
-People are always so impressed by this one, but not to worry the store-bought puff pastry and the arrangement of the pears do all the work for you.
+All it takes it some store-bought puffed pastry, applesauce, cinnamon, sugar, and 2 ripe pears, and in less than an hour you will have this beautiful little number to present at your Thanksgiving table.
+People are always so impressed by this one, but not to worry the store-bought puff pastry and the arrangement of the pears does all the work for you.